course-details-portlet

 • structure and plan scientific work;

-• acquire an understanding of the state of the art knowledge regarding a specific scientific question through literature study and be able to evaluate own contribution to knowledge production;
+• acquire an understanding of the state of the art regarding a specific scientific question through literature study and be able to evaluate own contribution to the research frontier;

 • conduct detailed and comprehensive analysis of a specified topic using scientific methods, such as empirical research, analysis and interpretation of empirical data, or development and utilization of models for prospective assessment;